IPassivePacketSource

 IPacketPuller module interface

-This module interface is implemented by packet pullers.
-A packet puler connects one input to one output.
+Interface for packet pullers.
+A packet puller connects one input to one output.
 Packets can be pulled from its output and it pulls packets from its input.

 IPacketQueue module interface